camunda/camunda-docs/docs/self-managed/overview.md

 * Optimize
 * Identity (not available in Camunda Platform 8 SaaS)

-Camunda Platform 8 Self-Managed users may also use Desktop Modeler to build BPMN diagrams and work with Camunda Forms.
+Camunda Platform 8 Self-Managed users may also use [Desktop Modeler](../../components/modeler/desktop-modeler/install-the-modeler) as an addition to these components.
+The Desktop Modeler can be used by process developers to build BPMN diagrams, DMN diagrams, or Camunda Forms for automation.

 While documentation for Optimize is available in the Self-Managed section, we continue to refine the experience for Camunda Platform 8 Self-Managed users.